riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 registers, scalars narrower than XLEN bits are widened according to the sign of their type up to 32 bits, then sign-extended to XLEN bits.

-Scalars that are 2✕XLEN bits wide are passed in an aligned pair of argument registers (i.e., the first register in the pair is even-numbered), or on the stack by value if none is available.
-Wider scalars are passed by reference and are replaced in the argument list with the address.
+Scalars that are 2✕XLEN bits wide are passed in a pair of argument registers, or on the stack by value if none are available.
+If exactly one register is available, the low-order XLEN bits are passed in the register and the high-order XLEN bits are passed on the stack.

+Scalars wider than 2✕XLEN are passed by reference and are replaced in the argument list with the address.

 Aggregates whose total size is no more than XLEN bits are passed in a register, with the fields laid out as though they were passed in memory.